-Regarding business operators engaging in the fund management and sales of interests of collective investment schemes (funds) (meaning IMBOs engaged in self-management business and Type II FIBOs, including QII business operators; "FBOs"), inspections have revealed many cases of legal violations, such as failure in segregation management of funds (misappropriation of funds and unexplained expenditure), false explanations and notices, misleading indications, name-lending to unregistered business operators, and QII business operators selling and managing funds without satisfying the conditions for specially permitted businesses of registering themselves.
+Regarding BOs engaging in the fund management and sales of interests of collective investment schemes (funds) (meaning IMBOs engaged in self-management business and Type II FIBOs, including QII business operators; "FBOs"), inspections have revealed many cases of legal violations, such as failure in segregation management of funds (misappropriation of funds and unexplained expenditure), false explanations and notices, misleading indications, name-lending to unregistered BOs, and QII business operators selling and managing funds without satisfying the conditions for specially permitted businesses of notification.
 In light of these circumstances, the SESC will examine FBOs' compliance with laws and regulations, including the appropriateness of business operations and the segregation in fund management.